danbao/Ivory-Iron/README.md

 This program is free software.
 It comes without any warranty, to the extent permitted by applicable law.
 You can redistribute itnand/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See http://sam.zoy.org/wtfpl/COPYING for more detail

 ### Authors and Contributors
 If you want to help: Just do it!
-Contact me if you want to get added to this list.
 * Lukas Reschke (@LukasReschke)

 ### Support or Contact